CambriaSolutions/MSRFP-3717/README.md

 Through feedback from actual caseworkers and foster parents, our multidisciplinary team completed the prototype over the course of six sprints.
 Our responsive web design is user-friendly and accessible across multiple platforms.
 An incremental and iterative developmental methodology allowed us to incorporate user feedback and changing requirements, allowing us to do multiple product releases.

+The narrative in this README.md summarizes this amazing journey, from a goal (a user story) to a working product.
+In describing it, we have included links to working documents and other artifacts that provide additional information on the milestones along the way.

-Cambria Solutions utilized both traditional practices and Human-Centered Design methodologies in conducting its research.
+Cambria Solutions utilized both traditional practices and Human-Centered Design methodologies in conducting its user research.
 This research formed the basis for understanding features and the usability of the solution in creating a helpful and informative search for child care providers. *[[Research Findings]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/User-Research/User_Research_and_Findings.pdf)*

 We utilized techniques such as (1) user stories, (2) personas, (3) user interviews, (4) rapid prototyping using wireframes, (5) screen design sketches, and (6) usability testing.
 We started developing our first user story within a couple of days of development kickoff. *[[Initial User Stories]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Human-Centered-Design-Artifacts/User%20Stories%20(Spreadsheet).xlsx)* *[[User Stories]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/User%20Stories.pdf)*